VikeLabs/Passr/docs/Contributing.md

 Checkout our documentation on [completing a ticket](<./Completed Ticket.md>).

 Make sure you are connected to our tools!
-Message us in the slack if you aren't.
+Message us in the discord channel if you aren't.

 Tools: